July 16, 2020

 So it is with you.
 Since you are eager for gifts of the Spirit, try to excel in those that build up the church.

-The Church has gone wrong when it has over emphasized one or another of these two prime elements: Word and Spirit.
-On the one hand we have mistakenly thought the Word was about order and the Spirit about spontaneity.
+The church has gone wrong when it has overemphasized one or another of these two prime elements: Word and Spirit.
+We have mistakenly thought the Word was about order and the Spirit about spontaneity.
 The truth is they are inseparably fused realities.

 So where do we begin?